 Library shut down but demolition stayed by HC

 The demolition of a 55-year-old building that houses a branch of Delhi Public Library has been stopped by the high court.
 Municipal corporation had called the building structurally unfit and had given notice for eviction before carrying out demolition.
 Academicians and citizens approached the court against corporation's decision.
 The court had shut down the building and ordered a stay on demolition till next hearing.

 Demonetization death toll rises

 Four more deaths were reported yesterday due to demonetization hardships from across the country.
 A man in Bareilly died at the bank after three days of struggle in exchanging scrapped notes.
 A 70-year-old lady who was standing for over an hour in a queue, collapsed and died outside a bank in Andhra Pradesh.
 A Pune bank employee died while on duty in his cabin.

 Doctor with Rs.70 lakh in Rs.100 denominations detained

 Delhi police detained a pediatrician in Paharganj for allegedly possessing Rs.70 lakh in Rs.100 denominations.
 Police was informed by a passerby who noticed the doctor while he was putting cash bundles in his car.
 The accused said that the money belonged to his friend and he was taking it to his house in Rajouri Garden.
 Police has forwarded the matter to the Income-Tax department.

 Neighbors lend a helping hand in wedding payments

+Weddings have lost their sheen due to the demonetization move, but some have been rescued by community efforts.
+Neighbors and colleagues have come to the rescue of families who were struggling with a cash crush during wedding arrangements.
 Gurugram residents are standing in queues outside banks to get cash for their neighbors while some have given them legal currency notes lying with them.